r-ym/r-ym.github.io/_books/the_food_of_sichuan.md

 ---
-"\uFEFFauthors": Fuchsia Dunlop
+author: Fuchsia Dunlop
 title: The Food of Sichuan
-layout: post
+layout: book
 ---